 Instructions

-- Then, using a nut milk bag or cheese cloth, strain the juice (the turmeric will stain the fabric).
-Discard the pulp and transfer the juice to a glass container.
+- Then, using a nut milk bag or cheesecloth, strain the juice (the turmeric will stain the fabric).
+Discard the pulp and transfer the juice to a large glass container (or individual shot glasses).
 Chill in the fridge before serving, if possible.

 - To serve, pour the juice into a glass filled with ice cube (or crushed).